JorgeAndrino/Andrino_J_ChatApp/README.md

 # Chat Application

 A project for a chat application for Fanshawe students.
-MAde with Node.js and socket.io.
+Made with Node.js and socket.io.

 ## Getting Started